unni-krishnan-95/copy/_posts/2016-10-20-vulnhub-sick-os1.md

 Now before we exploit Shellshock, we need to understand what the vulnerability is, and how it works.
 So let me explain before we begin exploiting it.

 Shellshock - [CVE-2014-6271](http://www.cvedetails.com/cve/cve-2014-6271) and [CVE-2014-6278](http://www.cvedetails.com/cve/cve-2014-6278) - was a serious vulnerability found in the Bash command shell, which is commonly used in Linux distributions.
 The vulnerability allowed attackers to run arbitrary commands on an affected system.
-Most commonly affected webs servers where the ones using the [CGI Environment](http://www.cgi101.com/book/ch3/text.html).
+The most commonly affected webs server where the ones using the [CGI Environment](http://www.cgi101.com/book/ch3/text.html).

 In general - Bash allows the exporting of shell function to other bash instances on the server.
 It is done by creating an environmental variable with the function definition as such...